RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/road-map_soil-and-crop.md

 Like `SCInput` this class needs to be agnostic to the output structure and can have methods that reformat the data to the output desired depending upon interface/View.

-## Managing the system: FieldDirector
+## Managing the system: FieldManager

 An SC simulation contains many instances of fields and thier crops that need to change independently through time.
-The `FieldDirector` class will be the high-level container that initializes and and stores all the fields according to user input (from `SCInput`), tracks them through time, directs them to perform their tasks, and pushes their output to `OutputCurator`
+The `FieldManager` class will be the high-level container that initializes and and stores all the fields according to user input (from `SCInput`), tracks them through time, directs them to perform their tasks, and pushes their output to `OutputCurator`

-### FieldDirector details
+### FieldManager details

-Here are some specifics about how `FieldDirector` should work:
+Here are some specifics about how `FieldManager` should work:

 * the main method `.direct_fields()`, which executes all field events for a day, is called by the simulation engine every day.